The Heritage Site

 Duration: 1 hour

-Want to casually learn about Abbotsford’s history
+Want to casually learn about Abbotsford’s history at your own pace?

 Why not learn about Trethewey House Heritage Site and the history of Mill Lake Park through missions on the Agents of DiscoveryTM app!
 Agents of Discovery is an educational platform game which allows those of all ages to get out, move and uncover information about the area’s history through a series of challenges, games and questions that can be solved on their own devices.
 Visitors must be present on the Heritage Site to complete Agents of Discovery missions as the app uses GPS coordinates.